katcohen/fixed-income-risk-portfolio/docs/memo_templates/FI_model_portfolio.md

 Actionable recommendations

 A. Duration management (primary lever)
-If “higher-for-longer” is base case:
-Trim 3-5% from longer-duration sleeves (AGG/LQD/BNDX) to Short-Term (SHY/ICSH) or Unconstrained (TOTL) to reduce portfolio DV01 and drawdown sensitivity.
+If “higher-for-longer” is base case: Trim 3-5% from longer-duration sleeves (AGG/LQD/BNDX) to Short-Term (SHY/ICSH) or Unconstrained (TOTL) to reduce portfolio DV01 and drawdown sensitivity.
-Consider barbelled duration: keep ultrashort + a measured 10-30y Treasury sleeve for convexity if a growth shock hits.
+Keep ultrashort plus a measured 10-30y Treasury sleeve for convexity if a growth shock hits.
-If recession risk rises (leading data roll-over):
-Rotate +5% into duration via Treasuries/TIPS and reduce HY/BKLN 3-5%—benefits from flight-to-quality and curve bull-steepening.
+If recession risk rises (leading data roll-over): Rotate +5% into duration via Treasuries/TIPS and reduce HY/BKLN 3-5%—benefits from flight-to-quality and curve bull-steepening.

 B. Inflation hedging
 Add 2–4% to TIPS (either by allocating within TOTL/BOND if they hold TIPS, or a dedicated TIP sleeve) as insurance against tariff-driven breakeven firming.

 C. Credit discipline
-Keep HY + Loans at ~10% cap unless spreads compensate for default cycle risk.
+Keep HY plus Loans at ~10% cap unless spreads compensate for default cycle risk.
 Use HY primarily for carry; avoid it as a beta substitute.
 If spreads tighten below long-run medians while growth softens, rebalance to IG/Treasuries.

 D. Process upgrades for the portfolio site
 Add a scenario panel (±100 bps parallel, bear/bull steepener, +150 bps HY spreads) and show ΔP/P using sleeve durations and spread durations.
 Track rolling 12-month vol, max DD, and yield-to-worst of sleeves to explain the carry/risk trade-off.
 Show a credit vs. rates contribution chart (e.g., factor model using rate level/slope + HY–IG factor).

 Risk guardrails (proposed):